commonwealth-of-puerto-rico/rukh/README.md

 1. config/database.yml.txt -> database.yml
 2. config/secrets.yml.txt -> secrets.yml

-Devise requires a secrete at: config/initializers/devise.rb for `config.secret_key` there is a comment on the file but replace the key.
+Devise requires a secret at: config/initializers/devise.rb for `config.secret_key` there is a comment on the file but replace the key.

 You might also need to generate the bin directory w/ `rake rails:update:bin`